 A total of 23 pairs of chromosomes make up your DNA, which houses your genes.
 Both your mother and father contribute one pair of chromosomes to you.
 A gene is a section of DNA that contains instructions on how your body may manufacture different types of proteins.
-Genes can occasionally alter, and these changes might either cause or predispose a person to a certain health problem.
+Genes can occasionally alter, and these changes might either cause or predispose a person to certain health problems.
 It's possible for parents to pass these gene alterations along to their offspring.
 Migraine has a genetic component, either alterations or variants.
 In fact, it's thought that more than half of those who suffer from migraines also have at least one other family member who is affected.

 Genetic Models of Migraines Continue to Develop